kourosh-ebinj/KPay/README.md

-# KPayment
+# KPay
-KPayment is a multi-merchant &amp; multi-gateway payment gateway
+KPay is a multi-merchant &amp; multi-gateway payment gateway